-Until 1994 bottom temperatures were measured with a Seabird CTD and thereafter with a Seamon sensor mounted on one of the trawl doors.
-The Seamon sensor records data in intervals of 30s with a resolution of 0.01°C. Average temperatures for each haul were calculated after retrieval of the sensor.
+Until 1994 bottom temperatures were measured with a Seabird CTD and after 1994 the temperatures were measured with a Seamon sensor (later a Starmon sensor was used) mounted on one of the trawl doors.
+The sensor records data in intervals of 30s with a resolution of 0.01°C. Average temperatures for each haul were calculated after retrieval of the sensor.
 All measurements taken at depths >150 m were used to calculate a mean bottom temperature weighted for the areas of the survey strata between 150 and 600 m depth.